VaultsX/defi/ISSUES.md

 **Description:**

 Complete UI rebrand with a modern, professional design.
 Create a new landing page with: header, hero section, features section, main content area, and footer.
-Implement a cohesive color scheme using blue/teal shades (representing trust, finance) with accent colors.
+Implement a cohesive color scheme using shades of red with a mix of black, grey, and white for a sophisticated, modern look.

 **Acceptance Criteria:**